Get us in your inbox

 Advertising

-RECOMMENDED: Full guide to the best things to do in Orlando
+RECOMMENDED: The best things to do in Orlando

 Best shopping in Orlando

-The Mall at Millenia is known as Orlando’s premier destination for luxury shopping with more than 150 shops and restaurants onsite.
-The mall offers concierge service for visitors, which includes language translations and currency exchanges.
+The Mall at Millenia is known as Orlando’s premier destination for luxury shopping, with more than 150 shops (think Burberry, Coach and Hermès) and restaurants.
+The mall offers visitors concierge services, including translation services and valet parking.
 You can also schedule a complimentary personal styling and shopping time with one of the mall’s professional stylists.
-Throughou, you’ll also find stores like Burberry, Coach and Hermès.
-When it’s time for a bite to eat consider stopping at one of the onsite restaurants like The Capital Grill or Earl’s Kitchen and Bar.
+When it’s time for a bite to eat, consider stopping at one of the onsite restaurants like The Capital Grille or Earls Kitchen + Bar.

 Shoppers looking for a more traditional mall experience will want to check out The Florida Mall.
-The mall has more than 250 retail, dining and entertainment options including anchor stores Macy’s, Dillard’s, and Dick’s Sporting Goods.
+The mall has more than 250 retail, dining and entertainment options, including anchor stores Macy’s, Dillard’s, and Dick’s Sporting Goods.
 You’ll also find storefronts for Zara, Apple, Tesla and MAC Cosmetics.
-For kids, the Florida Mall is also home to American Girl, Carlos’s Bakery and an interactive Crayola Experience.
-When it's time to take a break, the dining pavilion has more than 20 different restaurants to choose.
+For kids, the Florida Mall is also an interactive Crayola Experience.
+And for millennial adults who can't get over the American Girl trends, you can take yours or your child's doll to the American Doll Store to get a full makeover including hair and new outfits.
+When it's time to take a break, the dining pavilion has more than 20 restaurants.

 Advertising

-The only luxury outlet mall in the city is the Orlando Vineland Premium outlets.
-The shopping destination draws in locals and tourists alike looking for deep discounts at stores ike Prada, Vineyard Vines, Jimmy Choo and Marc Jacobs.
-You’ll also find a Disney outlet, where you can pick up a much cheaper souvenir than you would find closer to the park.
+One of the best luxury outlet malls in the city is the Orlando Vineland Premium outlets.
+The shopping destination draws in locals and tourists looking for deep discounts at stores like Armani, Prada and Kate Spade.
+You’ll also find a Disney outlet called Disney Character Warehouse, where you can pick up a much cheaper souvenir than you would find closer to the park.
 There are more than 160 stores and discounts go up to a whopping 65 percent here.
-Note that parking at the outlet is limited so be sure to arrive early to get a spot.
+Note that parking at the outlet is limited, so arrive early to get a spot or take a ride share so you don't have to fight for parking.

-Just two miles from Walt Disney World you’ll find the Lake Buena Vista Factory Stores.
-For money-savvy shoppers the mall is a gold mine of savings, where you can easily get up to 75 percent off your purchase.
-Along the open-air sidewalks, storefronts include American Eagle, Calvin Klein, Nike, and a Theme Park Outlet.
-If you’re interested in an Orlando City soccer game, you can also purchase tickets and team merchandise at the mall before getting to the stadium downtown.
+Just two miles from Walt Disney World, you’ll find the Lake Buena Vista Factory Stores.
+For money-savvy shoppers, the mall is a gold mine of savings, where you can easily get up to 75 percent off your purchase.
+Along the open-air sidewalks, storefronts include American Eagle, Calvin Klein, Nike and a Disney Outlet Store.
+If you’re interested in any of the Orlando soccer or basketball games, you can also purchase tickets and team merchandise at the mall before getting to the stadium downtown.

 Advertising

 Just off I-4 is Disney Springs, the dining, shopping and entertainment district of the Walt Disney World Resort.
-There are a few distinct areas of Disney Springs: the Marketplace, where you’ll find World of Disney; Town Center where the high-end shops are; the West Side, where you’ll find a larger than life M&M’s store; and The Landing, where boutique shops line the waterfront.
+There are a few distinct areas of Disney Springs: the Marketplace, where you’ll find World of Disney; Town Center, where the high-end shops are; the West Side, where you’ll find a larger-than-life M&M’s store; and The Landing, where boutique shops line the waterfront.
 Disney Springs features more than 100 different shopping experiences and 62 dining locations prepared for when hunger strikes.
+You can also find things like an AMC movie theater and live entertainment venues throughout Disney Springs so you really can make a whole day of going to the complex.

-Historic Winter Park is filled with tree-lined streets, beautiful parks, and historic homes, and the 'hood is also known for Park Avenue, which has dozens of retail shops and boutique storefronts to explore.
-In fact, there are over 140 different shops, cafes and museums all within walking distance of each other.
+Historic Winter Park has tree-lined streets, beautiful parks and historic homes.
+The quaint neighborhood is also known for its Park Avenue, which has dozens of retail shops and boutique storefronts to explore.
+In fact, there are over 140 different shops, cafes and museums all within walking distance of each other in this distinct area of Orlando.
 Women looking for something unique to add to their wardrobe will want to stop in at Dear Jane or The Impeccable Pig.
-And don't miss Rifle Paper Co., a modern stationary and lifestyle shop that has adorable designs on everything you can image.
+And don't miss Rifle Paper Co., a modern stationery and lifestyle shop with adorable designs on everything you can imagine.

 Recommended